stokito/fortress-lang/README.txt

 any way.

 Note that there isn't (yet) a trait Object!
-Eventually user-written trait and object declarations will extend Object by default; right now they instead extend Any by default.
+Eventually user-written trait and object declarations will extend Object by default; right now, they instead extend Any by default.
 We plan to migrate to a new infrastructure for primitive objects (based on the one used for Boolean in NativeSimpleTypes) at which point we will remedy this